-I’ve never been afraid of flying, but sometimes I’m afraid of airports.
 At times, an airport can feel like a pressure cooker, filled with thousands of harried travelers on deadlines.
-When you’re stuck in a never-ending TSA line, it can be even worse.
-I’ve often looked longingly toward a much emptier security line, one labeled “TSA Precheck,” and wondered how I might be able to use it.
-All of the TSA questions I’ve ever had were about what Precheck was and how I could get pre-checked myself.
+When you’re stuck in a never-ending TSA line, it can be even worse, especially if you’ve ever looked over at the security line labeled “TSA PreCheck” and watched the travelers breeze through.

-Once you know what TSA Precheck is, it becomes less confusing and far more accessible.
-Here are some TSA questions you might have about TSA Precheck, what it is and how you can get in on it.
+TSA PreCheck envy is real, but you too can be on that shorter, faster line.
+Here are some TSA questions you might have about PreCheck, what it is and how you can get in on it.

-TSA Precheck functions as a fast lane through the security line.
-By using background checks, TSA Precheck can expedite the screening process.
+TSA PreCheck functions as a fast lane through the security line.
+By using background checks, Precheck can expedite the screening process.

 How do I apply?